Mago281/VBA-Challenge/README.md

 **1. Retrieval of Data & Column Creation**

+   The script loops through one year of stock data and reads/stores all of the following values from each row:

+   -  ticker symbol

+   -  volume of stock

+   -  open price

+   -  close price

     Created a script that looped through all the stocks for one year and read/stored the following values from each row:

     ticker symbol